Rock ‘n’ Roll Never Dies: Tales of Classic Rockers From Beyond the Grave

-Obviously, Ultimate Classic Rock can neither confirm nor deny that deceased musicians are reaching out to the living from beyond the grave, but in the spirit of Halloween, we've decided to look around for some of the more interesting claims from people who believe they've been contacted by dearly departed rockers -- starting with a story from former Doors keyboardist Ray Manzarek, who once shared the tale of how he and ex-bandmate Robby Krieger may have been haunted by their deceased frontman Jim Morrison.
+Obviously, UCR can neither confirm nor deny that deceased musicians are reaching out to the living from beyond the grave, but in the spirit of Halloween, we've decided to look around for some of the more interesting claims from people who believe they've been contacted by dearly departed rockers – starting with a story from late former Doors keyboardist Ray Manzarek, who once shared the tale of how he and ex-bandmate Robby Krieger may have been haunted by their deceased frontman Jim Morrison.

 Morrison fans may recall that Manzarek and Krieger are far from the only ones who've wondered whether the Lizard King lingers; in fact, in 2009, researchers made headlines when they claimed that a photo purporting to show Morrison's spirit lingering over his grave had been analyzed and proven not to be faked.
 Perhaps the singer's 1971 death was not "The End"?

 Of course, Doors fans don't get all the supernatural fun.
 When the surviving Beatles reconvened to touch up some of John Lennon's old demos and use them as new tracks for their 1995 Anthology CD/documentary series, Lennon's old bandmates George Harrison, Paul McCartney and Ringo Starr wondered whether Lennon might have been haunting the sessions ... in the form of a white peacock.

 "I said to the other guys, ‘That’s John!’
 Spooky, eh?"
 McCartney later recalled.
 "It was like John was hanging around.
 We felt that all the way through the recording."